PROBIC/mSWEEP/README.md

 	-t <nrThreads>
 	How many threads to use. (default: 1)

+    --iters <nrIterations>
+	Number of times to rerun estimation with bootstrapped alignments (default: 1) --bootstrap-count <nrBootstrapCount>
+	How many reads to resample when bootstrapping (integer, default: all) --seed <BootstrapSeed>
+    Seed for the random generator used in bootstrapping (default: random)

     --themisto-mode <PairedEndMergeMode>
-	How to merge Themisto pseudoalignments for paired-end reads	(default: intersection).
+	How to merge Themisto pseudoalignments for paired-end reads	(intersection or union, default: intersection).
-	--iters <nrIterations>
-	Number of times to rerun estimation with bootstrapped alignments (default: 1)

 	--write-probs
 	If specified, write the read equivalence class probabilities in a .csv matrix --print-probs